oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 ## Exchange Online Protection

-Exchange Online Protection (EOP) is a series of filtering services within Exchange Online that protects the Agency against spam, malware, and other email threats.
+Exchange Online Protection (EOP) is a series of filtering services within Exchange Online that protects the organisation against spam, malware, and other email threats.

 ### Connection filtering